solstirling/NOMAD_handbook_2025/docs/pocketing.md

 - **Total plate area** – Larger plates offer more opportunity for meaningful weight savings.
 - **Thickness** – Thicker materials (like 1/4" or 1/8" aluminum) are more worth pocketing than thinner ones.
 - **Rib structure** – Can you leave behind enough ribs to keep the part rigid?
-- **Estimated weight savings** – If you can save 50–150g per part, it adds up fast.
+- **Estimated weight savings** – If you can save .25lbs per part, it adds up fast.
 - **Application** – Is the part load-bearing or aesthetic?
 Critical structure or non-essential?

-In practice, **our team pocketed almost every plate on the robot**, except for polycarbonate intake plates.
+In 2025, **our team pocketed almost every plate on the robot**, except for polycarbonate intake plates.
 The decision often came down to how much weight we expected to save, and whether it was worth the minimal additional CAM/CNC time—especially with faster CNC workflows.

 ---